 Boma places you in a lively, African marketplace.
 Seating is under a thatched roof, and while you know you’re under cover it does feel as if the restaurant is in open air.
 There are vibrant colors around, with lanterns hanging from the ceiling and different colored fabrics stretched out above.

-The table with the most authentic dishes seemed to be the salads, at least in my opinion.
+The salads and soups are particularly interesting at Boma.
 While they did have your standard green salad, there was quite a mix of different items to try.
 My favorite among these was the Apple Jicama Salad.
 It was light and flavorful.
-I enjoyed most of the salads on my plate, I nearly tried them all, and wandered back to the buffet.
+Don’t overlook the salads, there’s plenty of intriguing options here.

 The soups were another winner for me.
 There were five different soups on that night.
 I believe this buffet changes some of what’s offered seasonally, if not nightly.
 The menu on the Disney World website lists eleven soups for the buffet, so what is offered may depend on the night.
 I tried several different soups, my favorite being the Curried Coconut Seafood Stew.
 It was creamy, with a little bit of spice and had a decent amount of seafood in it.
 I enjoyed all of the soups that I tried.